OGGM/oggm-edu/docs/notebooks_ice_flow_parameters.rst

 Ice flow parameters
 ===================

-In this notebook we will have a closer look on the parameters that describe ice flow: Glen's creep parameter and the sliding parameter.
-We will implement and change them.
+In this notebook we will have a closer look at the parameters that describe ice flow: Glen's creep parameter and the sliding parameter.
+We will implement them in our model and see their nfluence on glacier flow.

-Open this experiment in your browser with: (**ACHTUNG FALSCHER BINDER**)
+Open this experiment in your browser with the button below: (**ACHTUNG FALSCHER BINDER**)

 .. image:: https://mybinder.org/badge_logo.svg
     :target: https://mybinder.org/v2/gh/OGGM/oggm-edu/master?filepath=experiments%2Fgetting_started_with_notebooks.ipynb

-*Prerequisits:* You went through the notebook about `glacier flowline modelling`_, so that you understand the concept of building a glacier model with OGGM.
+*Prerequisits:* You went through the notebook about `glacier flowline modelling`_, so that you understand the concept of building a simple glacier model with OGGM.

 .. _glacier flowline modelling: http://edu.oggm.org/en/latest/notebooks_flowline_intro.html#glacier-flowline-modelling